 It is advisable to contact the Facility prior to submitting an application in order to discuss your requirements with the FSF Operations Manager.
 Please see our contact pages for details of how to get in touch.

 Before a loan can be arranged, potential users of equipment are requested to complete an application form.
 This form requests information about the proposed project, and asks for details of any fieldwork planned, possible dates for fieldwork, and an outline of the science case and methodology surrounding the proposal.
 Requested loan dates must allow time for transporting of equipment from and to Edinburgh, particularly if you are taking the equipment abroad.
 For further information refer to the 'Transport of Equipment' section (7) at the bottom of this page.
-One electronic copy of the application form should be emailed to us and also a signed copy sent through the post.
+A signed electronic copy of the application form should be emailed to us.

 FSF has two deadlines for submission of applications, these are given below.
 They were chosen to tie in with the NERC Airborne Remote Sensing Facility (ARSF) winter application deadline.
 Please submit your application form in time for the relevant deadlines.
 Those applicants requiring FSF instruments for ground support during ARSF campaigns should apply using the joint ARSF/FSF application available from ARSF.